WATCH NOW: Cows roaming on Borman Expressway after cattle hauler rolls over

 "Cows are curious and territorial to a point," he said.
 "They are skittish if you walk toward them.
 But if you clap your hands, you can kind of get them to the direction you want them to move in.
 They'll walk until they find grass, and then they're eating the grass all day."

-The westbound Borman reopened early Monday evening to traffic after the cars were moved to the side.
+The westbound Borman reopened early Monday evening to traffic after the cows were moved to the side.

 About 80 cows were on the truck, Fifield said.
 It was not immediately known how many got loose or how many were hurt.